rust-lang/book/nostarch/chapter11.md

 `cargo test` compiles your code in test mode and runs the resulting test binary.
-The default behavior of the binary that `cargo test` produces is to run all the tests in parallel and to capture output generated during test runs so that it's easier to read the output about the test results.
+The default behavior of the binary that `cargo test` produces is to run all the tests in parallel and to capture output generated during test runs so that it’s easier to read the output about the test results.

 The default behavior of running tests can be changed by specifying command line options.
 Some of these options can be passed to `cargo test`, and some need to